“I can’t save the world, but in Slough I can make a difference”.

 Those are the words of one of Slough’s adult social care team.
 From the very top, every member of our team has one thing driving them – wanting to make a positive difference to the lives of residents.
 And in Slough, that difference will be obvious every day.

-Be a part of a team which has a Reablement service which, last year, helped hundreds of people become independent again after a stay in hospital, whose Social workers and Occupational Therapists find innovative ways to support people to live how they like using direct payments, where an incredible partnership with health means integrated teams which deliver services more effectively.
+Be a part of a team which, last year, helped hundreds of people become independent again after a stay in hospital, whose Social workers and Occupational Therapists find innovative ways to support people to become as independent as possible.
+Where an incredible partnership with health means integrated teams which deliver services more effectively.

 No day is the same in Slough.
 We have the most diverse population outside of London, one of the youngest populations in the country but an older population with high levels of need and a range of health inequalities.